metinaydar/metinaydar/README.md

 ## I've been
 - using
-  - genAI tools like ChatGPT from OpenAI and Bart from Google and Notion
+  - genAI tools like ChatGPT from OpenAI, Bart from Google and Notion
 - learning
-  - Quantum Information
   - Geospatial Data Science
+  - Quantum Information and Computing
   - Reinforcement Learning, TensorFlow
   - Neural Networks, Deep Learning, Hyperparameter Tuning, Regularization, Optimization
   - Valuation and Financial Analysis for Startups